Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

   > Search on all versions will only work for ACS documents that utilize the Chain Versionable Module.
 Out of the box, this is only the `Controlled Document` and `Quality Document` types that are included in Policy and Procedure Accelerator.
 If search on all versions is configured for a type that does not use Chain Versioning, the slider will appear but will not search across versions when enabled.

-5. If search on all versions is allowed, select whether it should be the default method
+5. If search on all versions is allowed, select whether it should be the default method.

 #### Search Results